sangheestyle/analyze_repo/README.md

 #Analyze Repo

 Representing status of development by analyzing repository.
+You can see some example at the bottom of this page.

 ##What to do
 * Showing 'Who modified which files?'